-- ⇒ A list of the projects financed and a breakdown of allocated amounts to Eligible Categories (in total amount and percentage) - ⇒ Invested capital attributable to the Green Financing instrument (in EUR), incl. some individual information - $\Rightarrow~$ Percentage of allocated proceeds vs. unallocated proceeds, if any (in %) - $\Rightarrow~$ Share of financing vs. refinancing (in %)
+- $\Rightarrow$ The list of Eligible Projects financed, including a brief description - $\Rightarrow$ Invested Capex attributable to the Bond (in EUR), incl. some individual information - $\Rightarrow$ Percentage of allocated proceeds vs. unallocated proceeds, if any (in %) - ⇒ Share of financing vs. refinancing, if any (in %)

-The Issuer has committed to report on the environmental benefits on a pro rata basis of the Green Bond proceeds contribution to the total cost of the project and Iberdrola's ownership.
+The Issuer has committed to report on the Environmental Benefits on a pro rata basis of the Bond proceeds contribution to the total cost of the project and Iberdrola's ownership.

-Environmental benefits: The indicators selected by the Issuer to report on the environmental benefits are clear, relevant and exhaustive:
+- Environmental benefits: The indicators selected by the Issuer to report on the environmental benefits are clear, relevant, and exhaustive:

-ELIGIBLE ENVIRONMENTAL BENEFITS INDICATORS CATEGORIES OUTPUTS AND OUTCOMES IMPACT INDICATORS Renewable Energy Installed capacity (in MW) or lifetime extension (years) Attributable capacity (MW) or attributable lifetime extension (years) to the financing instrument Annual attributable renewable energy produced (MWh) Annual attributable GHG emissions avoided (in tCO2e per year) Distribution of Electricity Cables and lines installed (number of kms) Distributed annual output (GWh/y and % of increase) Renewable energy power connected to the network (in MW and % of increase) Annual energy savings (in MWh)
+ELIGIBLE ENVIRONMENTAL BENEFITS INDICATORS CATEGORY OUTPUTS AND OUTCOMES IMPACT INDICATORS Renewable Energy Installed capacity (in MW) Attributable capacity (in MW) to the bond Annual attributable renewable energy produced (in GWh) - Annual attributable GHG emissions avoided (in tCO2e per year)

-- $\Rightarrow~$ The Issuer will report on the Use of Proceeds until bond maturity. - \Rightarrow The Issuer report will be publicly available. - ⇒ The reporting will cover relevant information related to the allocation of Bond proceeds and to the expected sustainable benefits of the projects.
-The Issuer has also committed to report on material development related to the projects, including ESG controversies. - ⇒ The Issuer will report on the allocation of proceeds and on environmental benefits at project level. - \Rightarrow The indicators selected by the Issuer are exhaustive with regards to allocation reporting. - \Rightarrow The indicators selected by the Issuer are clear and relevant and cover all expected benefits associated with the Eligible Projects. - ⇒ The reporting methodology and assumptions used to report on the environmental benefits of the Eligible Projects will be disclosed publicly. - \Rightarrow Environmental benefits and impacts will be externally verified until bond maturity.
+- ⇒ The Issuer will report on the Use of Proceeds until Bond maturity. - ⇒ The Issuer report will be publicly available. - ⇒ The reporting will cover relevant information related to the allocation of Bond proceeds and to the expected sustainable benefits of the projects.
+The Issuer has also committed to report on material development related to the projects, including ESG controversies. - $\Rightarrow$ The Issuer will report on the allocation of proceeds and on environmental benefits at project level. - $\Rightarrow$ The indicators selected by the Issuer are exhaustive with regards to allocation reporting. - ⇒ The indicators selected by the Issuer are clear and relevant and cover all expected benefits associated with the Eligible Projects. - ⇒ The reporting methodology and assumptions used to report on the environmental benefits of the Eligible Projects will be disclosed publicly. - ⇒ Environmental benefits and impacts will be externally verified until Bond maturity.